 The alternative of shifting pedestrian crossing by 15m and 30m reduced the number of conflicts by 14.04% and 19.99% respectively.
 The pedestrian bridges at individual legs reduce conflicts by almost similar amount but the most effective means to reduce the conflicts was observed when pedestrian bridge at all legs were provided i.e. the conflicts reduces by 41.72%.
 Finally, the speed enforcement of 25 Kmph and 30 Kmph reduced the conflicts by 9.34% and 19.63% respectively.
 The effectiveness of each alternatives was analyzed in terms of interaction objects i.e vehicle- vehicle or vehicle-pedestrian conflicts.
-The alternative including pedestrian bridge was effective in reducing vehicle-pedestrian conflicts but caused increment in vehicle-pedestrian conflicts.
+The alternative including pedestrian bridge was effective in reducing vehicle-pedestrian conflicts.
+The alternative of speed enforcement were effective in reducing vehicle-vehicle or shifting pedestrian conflicts.
+The alternative of shifting pedestrian conflicts but caused increment in vehicle-pedestrian conflicts.
 The alternative of shifting pedestrian crossing was effective in reducing both type of conflicts.

 The study focused on assessment of vehicle and pedestrian safety at unsignalized intersection at Old Sinamangal by using simulation software VISSIM and SSAM.
 The intersection has 3341 number of conflicts in the peak hour in which the intersection accommodates 3759 vehicles.
 The conflicts were highest where motorcycle is involved in both vehicular conflicts and vehicle-pedestrian conflicts since motorcycle compose significant volume among different vehicle classes The alternative related to regulation of speeds were observed to be more effective in reducing vehicle-vehicle conflict but increased vehicle-pedestrian conflicts, and the alternative related to grade separation between vehicles and pedestrians i.e. pedestrian bridge was more effective in reducing vehicle-pedestrian conflict.
 Furthermore, the alternative of shifting pedestrian crossing reduced both vehicle-vehicle and vehicle pedestrian conflicts.
 Hence it can be derived that the shifting of pedestrian crossing is better choice among three since it requires minimal investment with great benefits.
-The study doesn't consider severity of conflicts since it is quantitative rather than qualitative thus qualitative analysis could also be included in further studies.
-Signalization of the intersection and its corresponding conflict analysis could also be done.